mmnsports.com

 Yuka Saso secured her second U.S. Women's Open title on Sunday, making history once more.
 After becoming the first Filipino to win the Women's Open in 2021, she now holds the distinction of being the first from Japan to claim victory in women's golf's most prestigious event.

-The 22-year-old Saso delivered an impressive at Lancaster Country Club with a 2-under 68.
+The 22-year-old Saso delivered an impressive performance at Lancaster Country Club with a 2-under 68.
 She made four birdies in a five-hole stretch on the back nine, avoiding the drama that plagued many of her competitors.

 Saso finished at 4-under 276, winning by three shots over Hinako Shibuno, who in 2019 became the first Japanese player to win the Women's British Open.
-They were the only two players to finish under par, the fewest in a decade for the Women's Open.
+They were the only two to finish under par, the fewest in a decade for the Women's Open.

-With two titles on the Japan LPGA, Saso joined Se Ri Pak and In Gee Chun as the only players to secure major as their first two LPGA victories.
+With two titles on the Japan LPGA, Saso joined Se Ri Pak and In Gee Chun as the only players to secure major championships as their first two LPGA victories.

 Andrea Lee, who began the day tied for the lead, was the last player with a chance to catch Saso.
 However, Lee faltered with a missed tee shot on the 16th, resulting in a par, and then bogeyed the 17th and 18th holes to finish with a 75, tying for third with Ally Ewing (66).